marches/lab_2/rubric.md

 3. A report that scores in the top-level has thought carefully about omitted variables in a causal model; their thinking is done in a way that would satisfy a skeptical reader.
 It need not propose to measure all omitted featured, but after the discussion of omitted variables even a skeptical reader should acknowledge that the proposed cause-and-effect relationship is plausible.
 2. A report that scores in the second-level has engaged with the concept of omitted variables, but has not fully addressed the topic.
 A skeptical reader might propose reasonable features that the team has not considered that would confound the proposed causal relationship.
 1. A report that scores in the first-level has engaged with the concept of omitted varaibles in little more than a cursory manor, or has not engaged with the concept at all.
 A skeptical reader might pose a fundamental problem for the cause-and-effect relationship that the report has failed to address.

-## Stating a Hypothesis (4 levels)

-4. A report that is scored in the top level on framing a hypothesis will have precisely stated the correct null hypothesis for the conducted test in the regression model.
-3. A report that is scored in the third level will have expressed a null consistent with the conducted test.
-Keeping this hypothesis from scoring full points might be a small lack of the precision; misapplied technical language, or some other flaw that doesn't detract from the broader conceptualization of the test.
-2. A report that is scored in the second level will have stated a hypothesis, but it might be loosely related to the question at hand; unclear, or insufficiently precise to serve as a testing basis, or some other serious issue.
-1. A report that is scored in the first level will have significant problems with how the null hypothesis is stated.
-Either it will be incorrectly stated as an alternative hypothesis; or, it will be unrelated to the question at hand; or some other major flaw.

 ## Conclusion and Impacts (3 points)